-- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phase I reopening plans - Temperature checks and face coverings needed to enter city buildings - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - City Hall utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Need for additional thermal infrared thermometers to assist with reopening aspects - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Mayor Sarno to hold a prayer vigil for hope and healing with religious and faith leaders on the front steps of City Hall - Mayor Sarno issued a letter to the editor and provided comments on the tragic death of George Floyd, and thanking the SPD and peaceful protesters who got their message through in an orderly and peaceful fashion
+- Continues to coordinate the city's efforts with all stakeholders (state, federal, hospital and medical facilities, public and private partners, etc.) in response of services and relief and recovery measures - Continuing to monitor the COVID-19 situation closely so that as the city begins with phased reopening aspects, the city does not ease prudent measures too early, which could potentially expose our residents to a second wave of the virus - Continues to stress the need for additional target testing in order to build strong public, business, consumer, and hospital confidences to identify, isolate, contact trace, mitigate and heal potential hot spot areas - City Hall and all municipal buildings have reopened, by appointment only and with additional restrictions, as part of the city's Phase I reopening plans - Temperature checks and face coverings needed to enter city buildings - Continuing to encourage residents and businesses to conduct city related business by phone or through the city's website - Continues to coordinate with cabinet and department heads on reopening aspects of all municipal buildings - City Hall utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Need for additional thermal infrared thermometers to assist with reopening aspects - Heartfelt thank you to our Springfield Community for stepping up with PPE donations, allowing the city to outfit our dedicated police, fire and frontline workers with the appropriate safety equipment - Mayor Sarno, Congressman Neal, Police Commissioner Clapprood and other elected officials joined together with religious and faith leaders and members of our community held a prayer vigil for hope and healing on the front steps of City Hall

-- Governor Baker issued an executive order with additional information, industries and sectors for the Phase II reopening plans.
+- Mayor Sarno issued a letter to the editor and provided comments on the tragic death of George Floyd, and thanking the SPD and peaceful protesters who got their message through in an orderly and peaceful fashion - Mayor Sarno joined with Superintendent of Schools Dan Warwick to proudly announce that the Springfield Public Schools, through Sodexo, have served over One Million meals as part of the city's meals program for Springfield and area students and families due to the COVID-19 Coronavirus pandemic - Governor Baker issued an executive order with additional information, industries and sectors for the Phase II reopening plans.
 No date for the beginning of Phase II has been announced - o Restaurants and Hotels/Lodging have been identified - Guidance for outdoor dining and service was issued - Checklist and work place safety standards were released - o Pro sports teams will be allowed to practice